Ayokunle/CS4098-1/README.md

 - Once the install is finished automated tests will be run.
 Please observe their output and note any errors.

 #How to use
-- For detailed usage instructions on each feature (with screenshots included) see documentation.pdf
+- For detailed usage instructions on each feature (with screenshots included) see CS4098-Shcyup-Documentation.pdf
 - To view pathway support modal dialog popup
 	- Go to http://localhost/openemr/ and log in
 	- Create a patient